mmistakes/minimal-mistakes/_pages/status.md

 Helmi is accessible through the LUMI environment daily between 13:00 EET and 08:00 EET.

-Due to an unexpected technical issue, Helmi is currently down.
+22 Dec 2022: Due to an unexpected technical issue, Helmi is currently down.
 Unfortunately, there is currently no estimate for when Helmi will be back online.
 {: .notice--danger}

 <center>